Complete the Threat Defense Initial Configuration Using the CLI

 • When you add the threat defense to the management center, the management center discovers and maintains the interface configuration, including the following settings: interface name and IP address, static route to the gateway, DNS servers, and DDNS server.
 For more information about the DNS server configuration, see below.
 In the management center, you can later make changes to the manager access interface configuration, but make sure you don't make changes that can prevent the threat defense or management center from re-establishing the management connection.
 If the management connection is disrupted, the threat defense includes the configure policy rollback command to restore the previous deployment.

-• If you configure a DDNS server update URL, the threat defense automatically adds certificates for all of the major CAs from the Cisco Trusted Root CA bundle so that the threat defense can validate the DDNS server certificate for the HTTPS connection.
+• DDNS ensures the management center can reach the threat defense at its Fully-Qualified Domain Name (FQDN) if the IP address changes.
+If you configure a DDNS server update URL, the threat defense automatically adds certificates for all of the major CAs from the Cisco Trusted Root CA bundle so that the threat defense can validate the DDNS server certificate for the HTTPS connection.
 The threat defense supports any DDNS server that uses the DynDNS Remote API specification (https://help.dyn.com/remote-access-api/).

 • This command sets the data interface DNS server.
 The Management DNS server that you set with the setup script (or using the configure network dns servers command) is used for management traffic.
 The data DNS server is used for DDNS (if configured) or for security policies applied to this interface.